 The woman claims following the incident, Petito was outside “crying” while Laundrie “walked back in four more times to talk to the manager and to tell the hostess off.”
 She described Laundrie’s behavior as “angry” and “relentless.”
 Celie said that Petito had reentered the restaurant and “just apologized.”

-An Arrest Warrant Was Issued for Brian Laundrie
+A Warrant Was Issued for Brian Laundrie’s Arrest

 An arrest warrant was issued for Laundrie by the U.S. District Court of Wyoming on Thursday, September 23, two days after Petito’s death was confirmed by a coroner.
 The warrant, released by the FBI, was not for Petito’s homicide but rather for the alleged violation of the “Fraud and related activity in connection with access devices” statute of the U.S. Code, specifically for “whoever knowingly and with intent to defraud produces, uses, or traffics in one or more counterfeit access devices.”